Curt Schilling Says Adam Jones Is 'Creating a Situation' by Revealing Fan Slurs

 Kay Lazar of the Boston Globe reported the Red Sox banned a fan from Fenway Park for life after a racist comment he allegedly made to another fan after a Kenyan woman sung the national anthem one day after the Jones situation.

-Red Sox fans gave the Jones, a five-time All-Star selection who's played 79 games at Fenway in his career, a standing ovation during his first plate appearance Tuesday.
-Boston and Baltimore are scheduled to wrap up their current four-game series Thursday night.
+Red Sox fans gave Jones, a five-time All-Star selection who's played 80 games at Fenway in his career, a standing ovation during his first plate appearance Tuesday.